ClearBlade/native-libraries/metrics.md

 ## counter.add

 Adds a specific value to the counter.
-The value must be positive.
+The value must be non-negative.

 ```javascript
 /**